-Criteria for Taller Building Heights
+Building Heights

-13.3.8.3.8 Development master plans will identify key locations where taller buildings (9 - 15 storeys), may be considered, including the following:
+13.3.8.3.10 Development master plans will identify key locations where taller buildings (9 - 15 storeys), may be considered, including the following:

-- in proximity to a Major Transit Station Area on Lakeshore Road East taller buildings will be located beyond a mid-rise building; - at Ogden Avenue and Lakeshore Road East provided the taller building is located beyond a mid-rise building fronting Lakeshore Road East; and - along the future enhanced transit route.
+- in proximity to a Major Transit Station Area on Lakeshore Road East taller buildings will be located beyond a mid-rise building; - at Ogden Avenue and Lakeshore Road East provided the taller building is located beyond a mid-rise building fronting Lakeshore Road East; - and - along the future enhanced transit route. - Along the central north-south park; - At the eastern terminus of the east-west park adjacent to Street 'A'.